PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 ```sh
 notepad NuGet.config
 ```
-Yes to create new file
+Yes, to create new file
-Add this the the blank document and save
+Add this to the blank document and save
 ```sh
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>